 Children (and their parents) interested in becoming a Bar/Bat Mitzvah are encouraged to review the Kol_Ami_Bnai_Mitzvah Policy & Expectations.

-Parents should contact Rabbi Gilah and may also wish to review the FAQs for Kol Ami B’nai Mitzvah Service and Celebration – March 2016 and Securing Shabbat Hosts for B’nai Mitzvahs.
+Parents should contact Rabbi Gilah Langner and may also wish to review the FAQs for Kol Ami B’nai Mitzvah Service and Celebration – March 2016 and Securing Shabbat Hosts for B’nai Mitzvahs.

 Kol Ami offers High Holiday services for two age groups of children — young children (ages 3-6 years) and school-age children (ages 7-12 years) during the first day of Rosh Hashanah and Yom Kippur morning.
 At least one parent of the younger children must stay with your child/children during the service.
 Children who are 13 and older are welcome to attend our main services.
 In addition, younger children are also welcome to join their family at the main services.

 Our High Holiday Children’s Services provides children with the meaning of the holidays as well as age-appropriate singing and crafts.
 Children join the main service to hear the shofar blown on Rosh Hashanah.
 For non-member families, donations are appreciated but not required.